-During the period impairment charges totalling EUR 1.8 (2013: 1.4) million were recognised on the intangible rights of the Pharmaceuticals business.
-Intangible rights not yet available for use accounted for EUR 0.5 (2013: 0.5) million of the impairments.
+During the period impairment charges totalling EUR 1.3 (2014: 1.8) million were recognised on the intangible rights of the Pharmaceuticals business.
+Intangible rights not yet available for use accounted for EUR 0.7 (2014: 0.5) million of the impairments.
 The most significant impairment charges relate to acquired rights to products the development of which has ceased, and to products that are already in markets, but for which the forecast recoverable cash flows were less than the carrying amount.
-The full carrying amount of rights to products the development of which has ceased has been recognised as an expense.
+The full carrying amount of rights to products the development of which has ceased.